What Are Whales Doing With Trade Desk - Trade Desk (NASDAQ:TTD)

 Volume & Open Interest Development

-In terms of liquidity and interest, the mean open interest for Trade Desk options trades today is 1548.56 with a total volume of 625.00.

-In the following chart, we are able to follow the development of volume and open interest of call and put options for Trade Desk's big money trades within a strike price range of $45.0 to $72.0 over the last 30 days.
+Below, we can observe the evolution of the volume and open interest of calls and puts, respectively, for all of Trade Desk's whale activity within a strike price range from $55.0 to $75.0 in the last 30 days.

 Trade Desk Option Volume And Open Interest Over Last 30 Days